null-hax/alma-lead-demo/README.md

 Enter the required fields and click "Submit" to submit the form.

+Click "Go back to homepage" to navigate back to the homepage.

 Click "Admin Login" to navigate to /admin/login to login.

 Once logged in, you will be redirected to /admin/leads to view the leads.